yarhamjohn/chess/README.md

 This is a two-player chess game built in Electron using React.
 See https://en.wikipedia.org/wiki/Chess for the rules of chess.

 ## Version 1.0
-This is the initial distributable for installing the application locally.
+This is the initial build of the application.
 - Game is two-player
 - Players alternate turns starting with White.
 - Pieces are moved by drag-and-drop with taken pieces shown next to the board.